eBay Web Scraper Guide: Puppeteer, Playwright & Python Examples

 Limitations When Scaling Up

-As mentioned for small projects, Puppeteer works great.
+As mentioned for small projects, Puppeteer or Playwright works great.
 But you'll quickly run into issues if you start scaling up and scraping lots of data. eBay’s anti-bot systems will kick in with CAPTCHAs, fingerprinting, IP bans, and other defenses that make scraping more difficult.

 While stealth plugins and proxies can help a little, they aren’t foolproof.
 You’ll need more advanced tools like BrowserQL for larger projects to keep things running smoothly.

-Using BrowserQL for Large-Scale eBay Scraping
+Using BrowserQL for eBay Scraping at Scale

 Advanced Bot Detection